ethereum/go-ethereum/accounts/scwallet/README.md

   }
   ```

-  So the communication with the card is working, but there is no key associated to this wallet.
+  So the communication with the card is working, but there is no key associated with this wallet.
 Let's create it:

   ```
   > personal.initializeWallet("pcsc://044def09")